 Apps in the navigation:

-Next, you will be presented the type of app to be created.
+Next, you will be presented with the type of app to be created.
 Select the

-- Enter a name for your app.
-We suggest calling it
+Enter a name for your app.
+For example, if your store URL is

-https://console.openbridge.com/api/account/remote-identityfor the redirection URL.
-This allows us to authorization our secure connection to your app.
+https://oauth.api.openbridge.io/oauth/callbackfor the redirection URL.
+This allows us to authorize our secure connection to your app.

 That is it!
 Select the